JulianDerry/Computer-Forensics/office-2013-password-recovery-forensics/README.md

 | **Tools** | office2john, Hashcat, John the Ripper, rockyou.txt, Linux command-line shell |
 ---

+## Overview

 This examination documents the recovery of a password-protected Microsoft Office 2013 document through offline password cracking techniques.
 The process involved identifying the encryption type, extracting the Office hash, selecting the correct cracking mode, and validating successful decryption.

+---

+## Methodological Note

+This examination was conducted during my early practical training period in digital forensics.
+At the time of the analysis, a cryptographic integrity hash (for example, SHA-256) of the original Microsoft Word document was **not calculated prior to examination**.

+The omission occurred because I was still developing my forensic workflow and was not yet aware of the importance of documenting evidence integrity before analysis.
+My current forensic practice includes hashing evidence files before examination and recording the resulting hash values as part of the chain of custody and integrity verification process.

+No retrospective hash values have been added to this report.

 ---